 There are a variety of benefits to working with an insurance broker.
 First, a broker will help you simplify your options between insurance companies and narrow down the options until you find the one that best suits your needs.
 Brokers will also remain transparent with customers, letting them know of any loopholes or coverages that won’t serve you.
 Finally, insurance brokers are not tied down to one company, which means they can provide you with various options.

-4. What is the difference between an insurance broker and an insurance agent?
+4. What is the difference between an insurance brokers and agents?

 Insurance brokers and insurance agents are both licensed to sell insurance.
 However, one of the main differences between the two is who each represents.
 Insurance agents operate on behalf of a specific insurance company, whereas insurance brokers only represent the client.
 This major distinction will give you a completely different experience, and is up to the consumer whether they want personalized service or not.
 The other main difference between an insurance broker and an insurance agent is how each operates.
 Insurance agents will only sell from a specific company’s list of products, leaving it up to the customer to find a company that works for them.
 However, insurance brokers do all of the legwork for you to have peace of mind and find the product that works for you without the extra hassle.